Imjin War: Hideyoshi's preparations

-Hideyoshi planned for a possible war with Korea long before he had completed the unification of Japan.
 As early as 1578, Hideyoshi, then fighting under Oda Nobunaga against Mōri Terumoto for control of the Chūgoku region, informed Terumoto of Nobunaga's plan to invade China.
 In 1585, Hideyoshi told the Portuguese Jesuit Father Gaspar Coelho of his wish to conquer all of East Asia.
 Hideyoshi asked Coelho to send a message to King Philip II of Spain, who was also King Philip I of Portugal, asking that he make his navy available to help Japan.
 However, Philip refused Hideyoshi, preferring not to upset China.

-Beginning in March 1591, the Kyūshū daimyōs and their labor forces constructed Nagoya Castle in Nagoya, Saga (modern-day Karatsu, Saga, not to be confused with present-day Nagoya city in Aichi Prefecture), as the center for the mobilization of the invasion forces.
-In 1592, Hideyoshi sent a letter to the Philippines demanding tribute from the Spanish governor general and stating that Japan had already received tribute from Korea (a misunderstanding) and the Ryukyus.
+Japan's legal tribute missions to China, and hence their right to trade with China, had ceased by the mid-16th century and was replaced by Sino-Japanese smuggler-pirates known as the wokou.
+Hideyoshi spoke not only of his desire to "slash his way" into Korea to invade China, but also the Philippines, and India.

-As for the military preparations, the construction of as many as 2,000 ships may have begun as early as 1586.
-To estimate the strength of the Korean military, Hideyoshi sent an assault force of 26 ships to the southern coast of Korea in 1587 (during the 1540s–1550s, successful large-scale wokou raids of Joseon were conducted, which may have also influenced Hideyoshi's perceptions of their strength).
-On the diplomatic front, Hideyoshi began to establish friendly relations with China long before he had completed the unification of Japan.
-He also helped to police trade routes against the wokou.
+Japan may have begun the construction of as many as 2,000 ships for an attack as early as 1586.
+To estimate the strength of the Korean military, Hideyoshi sent an assault force of 26 ships to the southern coast of Korea in 1587.
+On the diplomatic front, Hideyoshi helped to police trade routes against the wokou.
+Beginning in March 1591, the Kyushu daimyos and their labor forces constructed Nagoya Castle in modern-day Karatsu, Saga, as the center for the mobilization of the invasion forces.